What is W3C (World Wide Web Consortium)?

 HTML/Markup Validation Options

 We have learned the methods to validate HTML/Markup.
-But there are some options which can be used during validation.
+But there are some options that can be used during validation.
 We can list these options by clicking to the

 More Options like below.

-- `Validate error pages` will validate event an error page is returned
+Validate error pageswill validate the event an error page is returned.

 Benefits Of Validating Site According To W3C